-Department of Anesthesiology, University at Buffalo, Buffalo, New York, USA3
+Department of Anesthesiology, University at Buffalo, Buffalo, New York, USA

-OBJECTIVE We aimed to examine the role of isolated rheumatic mitral stenosis (MS) on remodeling of the aorta at various levels.
+OBJECTIVE The aim of this study was to examine the role of isolated rheumatic mitral stenosis (MS) in remodeling of the aorta at various locations.

-METHODS In this prospective study, patients undergoing transesophageal echocardiography for various indications were screened.
-Participants were classified into two groups according to the presence of mitral stenosis with a valve area ≤ 1.5 cm2.
-Factors associated with the index dimensions of aorta at levels of annulus, root, sinotubular junction (STJ), and the proximal ascending portion (5-cm from the annulus) were evaluated.
-Multivariate linear models were constructed including the factors that affect the size of the aorta at any of aforementioned levels.
-Pearson correlation test was used to investigate the association of mitral valve area, mitral valve gradient and dimensions of the aorta.
+METHODS In this prospective study, patients who were to undergo transesophageal echocardiography for various indications were screened.
+The study participants were classified into 2 groups according to the presence of MS with a valve area ≤1.5 cm2.
+Factors associated with the index dimensions of the aorta at the levels of the annulus, root, sinotubular junction (STJ), and the proximal ascending portion (5 cm from the annulus) were evaluated.
+Multivariate linear models were constructed including factors that affect the size of the aorta at any of the aforementioned levels.
+Pearsons correlation coefficient was used to investigate the association between mitral valve area, mitral valve gradient, and dimensions of the aorta.

-RESULTS One hundred seventy-nine men and 354 women were enrolled.
+RESULTS A total of 179 men and 354 women were enrolled.
 Eighty-four patients had MS (15.8%).
-Patients with MS were younger and less likely to have hypertension.
-In univariate analysis, patients with MS had smaller annulus and STJ (P=0.003 and P=0.043, respectively).
-In multivariate analysis MS was found to correlate with smaller indexed size of aortic annulus with a regression coefficient value of 0.541 (P=0.005).
+The patients with MS were younger and less likely to have hypertension.
+In univariate analysis, patients with MS had a smaller annulus and STJ (p=0.003 and p=0.043, respectively).
+Multivariate analysis indicated that MS was correlated with a smaller indexed size of the aortic annulus, yielding a regression coefficient value of 0.541 (p=0.005).

-CONCLUSION Presence of significant stenosis at the level of mitral valve is associated with smaller diameter of aortic annulus.
-It is yet to be clarified whether this phenomenon occurs due to chronic long-standing low stroke volume or involvement of the aortic annulus in fibrotic process of mitral disease.
+CONCLUSION The presence of significant stenosis at the level of the mitral valve is associated with a smaller diameter in the aortic annulus.
+It is yet to be clarified whether this phenomenon occurs due to chronic, long-standing, low stroke volume or involvement of the aortic annulus in the fibrotic process of mitral disease.

 How to cite this article